Mussels

 TAW-TORRIDGE ESTUARY

-The Taw-Torridge Estuary is a designated SSSI.
-Similarly to the Exe Estuary, it is an important roosting site for over wintering birds and waders.
-The mussel beds within the estuary serve as an important food source for many of these birds and are recognised as such.
-D&S IFCA has been monitoring these beds since 2012.
-The mussel beds have also suffered significant reductions in both population size and biomass, as well as spatial coverage, following the 2014 storms.
-With the decline in mussel stock, not only in the Estuary but nationwide, and an increased interest in shellfishermen from across the country wishing to harvest the mussels, Natural England and D&S IFCA worked together to put in place a restriction on the amount of mussels that can be harvested commercially from the beds within the Taw Torridge.
-A maximum removal of 500kg per month by all combined individuals was set, and each harvester must alert D&S IFCA and Natural England of their intentions to harvest mussels and then subsequently submit a catch report with total quantity taken to both organisations on a monthly basis.
+The Taw-Torridge Estuary is designated as a Site of Special Scientific Interest (SSSI).
+Similarly to the Exe Estuary, it is an important roosting site for overwintering birds.
+The intertidal mussel beds within the estuary serve as an important food source for many of these birds and are recognised as such.
+D&S IFCA has been monitoring these intertidal beds since 2012.
+The intertidal mussel beds in the Taw-Torridge have also suffered significant reductions in both population size and biomass, as well as spatial coverage, following the 2014 storms.
+With the decline in mussel stock, not only in the Estuary but nationwide, and an increased interest in shellfishermen from across the country wishing to harvest the mussels, Natural England and D&S IFCA introduced management measures to place a restriction on the amount of mussels that can be harvested commercially from the intertidal beds within the Taw Torridge.
+This is to ensure that enough mussels would be available to provide an adequate food supply for the birds for which the SSSI is designated.
+The estimated mussel stock calculated in D&S IFCA’s intertidal stock assessments feed into a shellfish ecological requirement model which calculates the maximum amount of mussels that can be removed per month by fishers.

 Subtidal Mussel